Natasha Rosas

-Natasha Sofía Rosas López (born 21 August 1993) is a Venezuelan professional footballer who plays as a defensive midfielder for Brazilian club AE 3B da Amazônia and the Venezuela women's national team.
+Natasha Sofía Rosas López (born 21 August 1993) is a Venezuelan professional footballer who plays as a defensive midfielder for Brazilian club Mirassol and the Venezuela women's national team.

 Club career

 Rosas is a former player of Deportivo Anzoátegui and Hermanos Páez.

 International career

 Rosas represented Venezuela at the 2010 FIFA U-17 Women's World Cup.
 At senior level, she played a friendly match against Colombia in 2017.